 In compliance with Executive Order 12291 of Feb.
-17, 1981, the Bureau has determined that this proposal is not a major rule since it will not result in: (a) An annual effect on the economy of \$100 million or more;
+17, 1981, the Bureau has determined that this proposal is not a major rule since it will not result in:

-(b) A major increase in costs or prices for consumers, individual industries, Federal, State, or local government agencies, or geographic regions; or competition, employment, investment, productivity, or on the ability of United States-based enterprises to compete with foreign-based enterprises in domestice or export markets.
+- (a) An annual effect on the economy of \$100 million or more; - (b) A major increase in costs or prices for consumers, individual industries, Federal, State, or local government agencies, or geographic regions; or - (c) Significant adverse effects on competition, employment, investment, productivity, or on the ability of United States-based enterprises to compete with foreign-based enterprises in domestice or export markets.